vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 #### Breakpoints
 Breakpoints are the entry point to a debugging session.
 Mark a line with a breakpoint and execution will halt when this line is reached if the debugger is attached.

-When execution is halted **Unity will freeze**.
+When execution is halted **Unity will freeze**, this is normal.
 You can now use the other debugger features of your IDE to assess problems. **Stop** debugging to resume Unity's normal function, or **Resume** to continue execution while remaining attached.

 #### Variable inspection
 Hovering over an initialised variable during debugging will provide you with a view of its internals.
 You can discover information about faults in logic or uninitialised values this way.